Cytoid/emails/en/congrats-top1.md

 Hi <name>,

 Congratulations!
-You beated <usercount> players and ranked number 1 on level <levelname>!
+You beat <usercount> players and ranked number 1 on the level "<levelname>"!